Easy Pistachio Milk Recipe (2 methods)

-Creamy and rich, this plant-based pistachio milk requires 2 main ingredients and 3 steps: soak pistachios, blend them with water, and strain.
-You can add in some flavorings and a sweetener and enjoy it in your morning coffee, with your favorite cereal, or as a warm or chilled nightcap at the end of a long day.
+Made with 2 ingredients, this pistachio milk recipe results in creamy, rich, and more budget-friendly pistachio milk than store-bought versions.
+Add some flavorings and a sweetener and enjoy it in your morning coffee, with your favorite cereal, or as a warm or chilled nightcap at the end of a long day.

-If you are a fan of nut milk, then you have got to try this easy homemade pistachio milk.
-With its delightful pale green hue, it is a delicious plant-based addition to your nut milk collection.
+If you are a fan of nut milk, then you have got to try this easy homemade pistachio milk recipe.
+With its delightful pale green hue and 15 grams of protein, it is a delicious plant-protein powered addition to your nut milk collection.

-The 2 main ingredients are water and pistachios.
+This method involves 2 main ingredients and 3 steps.
+The two ingredients are water and pistachios.

-• draining them the next day and blending them with 3 cups of water plus a pinch of salt, and
+• Drain them the next day and blend them with 3 cups of water plus a pinch of salt, and

 Yup – soak, blend, strain, and a bottle of this gorgeous green nut milk is all yours!

-You can add in a sweetener of your choice as well as any flavorings you would like before using it in your coffee or latte or with your favorite cereal or in a smoothie.
+You can add a sweetener of your choice and any flavorings you would like, before using it in your coffee or latte, or with your favorite cereal, or in a smoothie.
 Or, simply use it as is.

 What does pistachio milk taste like?